null

 Chord Magnetized Arcs

 Magnetized Across the Arc.
 Strongest points are on the flat angled faces.
-Not a stocked item but available upon request
+Not a stocked item but available upon request.

 Axially Magnetized Arc